robertsoli/SQL_Commands/subqueries.md

 #### Types of subqueries :

-**Scalar Subquery** : Returns a single value -- One done
+**Scalar Subquery** : Returns a single value

-**Column Subquery** : Returns a single column of values -- One done
+**Column Subquery** : Returns a single column of values

-**Multiple column subqueries** : Returns one or more columns. - One done
+**Multiple column subqueries** : Returns one or more columns

-**Single row subquery** : Returns a single row of values. - One done
+**Single row subquery** : Returns a single row of values

-**Multiple row subquery** : Returns one or more rows. - One done
+**Multiple row subquery** : Returns one or more rows

-**Derived Table Subquery** : Returns a result set that can be treated as a table - Two done
+**Derived Table Subquery** : Returns a result set that can be treated as a table

 **Correlated subqueries** : Reference one or more columns in the outer SQL statement.
-The subquery is known as a correlated subquery because the subquery is related to the outer SQL statement. - Two done
+The subquery is known as a correlated subquery because the subquery is related to the outer SQL statement

-**Nested subqueries** : Subqueries that are placed within another subquery. -
+**Nested subqueries** : Subqueries that are placed within another subquery

 ---

-#### Example of a Scalar Subquery to determine the percentage of patients who have cancer in a given medical dataset
+Example of a **Scalar Subquery** to determine the percentage of patients who have cancer in a given medical dataset

 ```sql